English

 • Uva Highlands — Medium-bodied with subtle fruity and floral notes

-• Earl Grey - A bergamot-flavored black tea blend (traditionally made with Keemun or Ceylon)
+• Earl Grey — Bergamot-flavored black tea (traditionally Keemun or Ceylon base)

-• English Breakfast - A strong, malty blend (usually Assam, Ceylon, or Kenyan teas)
+• English Breakfast — Strong, malty blend (Assam, Ceylon, or Kenyan teas)

-• Chai - A spiced black tea (often Assam-based) brewed with milk, sugar, and spices like cardamom, ginger, and cinnamon
+• Chai — Spiced black tea brewed with milk, sugar, cardamom, ginger, and cinnamon

 Key Differences Between Oolong and Black Tea